-The credentialing process for all faculty will follow all procedures established by Delta State University, the DSU Office of Human Resources, IHL policy, state and federal laws, and principles and guidelines of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+The credentialing process for all faculty, regardless of rank or status, will follow procedures established by all relevant Delta State University policies, the Delta State University Office of Human Resources, IHL, state and federal laws, and principles and guidelines of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 In all cases, Delta State University “employs competent faculty members who are well qualified to accomplish the mission and goals of the institution.
 When hiring faculty to teach courses, the University gives primary consideration to the highest degree earned.
 The University also considers competence, effectiveness , and capacity, including, as appropriate, undergraduate and graduate degrees, related work experiences in the field, professional licensure and certifications, honors and awards, continuous documented excellence in teaching, and other demonstrated competencies and achievements that contribute to effective teaching and student learning outcomes.
 For all cases, the institution is responsible for justifying and documenting the qualifications of its faculty” (SACSCOC Comprehensive Standard 3.7.1).

 Delta State uses the following descriptions from the SACSCOC Faculty Credentials Guidelines as the minimum requirements for each faculty hire: